Underdogs premieres documentary short “The World as a Whole” at the French Film Festival in Lisbon

-On the 2nd of November at 9:30 pm, the cultural platform Underdogs will premiere The World as a Whole (teaser available here), its first documentary film, at the Manoel de Oliveira room of the mythical Cinema São Jorge in Lisbon.
-As part of the French Film Festival program, this short film, directed by Ana Pires, takes us behind the scenes of (Sem) Fronteiras, a project by Underdogs, developed as part of the Portugal – France 2022 season, which challenged four artists Portuguese and four French artists converging to create public art interventions in four twin cities between Portugal and France.
+On the 2nd of November at 9.30 pm, the cultural platform Underdogs will premiere The World as a Whole, its first documentary film, in the Manoel de Oliveira room of the mythical Cinema São Jorge in Lisbon.
+As part of the French Cinema Festival programme, this short film, directed by Ana Pires, takes us behind the scenes of (Sem) Fronteiras, a project by Underdogs, developed as part of the Portugal – France 2022 season, which challenged four artists Portuguese and four French artists converging to create public art interventions in four twin cities between Portugal and France.

 – Capbreton (France): Wasted Rita & Elea Jeanne Schmitter